► New Aston Martin DBS GT Zagato

 ► The latest special-edition Zag is here

 Earlier this year, Aston Martin revealed the DBZ Centenary collection, a two car package featuring a classic DB4 GT Zagato Continuation and a new, DBS GT Zagato – or reskinned Superleggera.
 The total package is £6 million (plus taxes).
-And now Aston Martin says we’ll get to see the Continuation half of the package at this year’s Le Mans 24 hour race.

 The Continuation isn’t road legal and made specifically for the track – after all, it was designed to race against the mighty Ferraris of the 60s.
 Aston Martin says the Continuation is finished in Rosso Maja red, and Obsidian Black thread, with exterior colour matched to the original original cars.